mzj14/function-dependency-exploration/README.md

 ## data_dependency_exploration

-TANE algorithm implementation for function dependency exploration
+A TANE algorithm implementation for function dependency exploration

+Command line in this introduction is fully tested on Ubuntu 16.04

 ### Prerequisite

 * python3(>=3.5.2)
-* pylint3(>=1.5.2)
+* pylint3(>=1.5.2), acquired by `sudo apt-get install pylint3`
+* coverage(>= 4.3.4), acquired by `sudo pip3 install coverage`

 ### Project structure